turboflakes/crunch/README.md

 ## Why use `crunch`

-To automate payout of staking rewards for just one or list of Validators every X hours.
+To automate payout of staking rewards for just one or a list of Validators every X hours.

-To get notified about the amount and fraction of the Total Rewards each Validator and their Nominators received.
+To get notified about the amount and rate of the total staking rewards each Validator and their Nominators got.

-To easily inspect about any unclaimed eras.
+To easily inspect about any unclaimed eras for a given Validator stash

-To promote Validator/s by publicly publish their automated staking rewards
+To promote Validators by publicly publish their automated staking rewards

+To notify Nominators privately or publicly about their chosen Validators staking rewards performance

 ## Installation